chrisfarms/googlecheckout.NotificationHandler/README.md

 -------

-As a full example, if we have a simple Order model to store our new order details we could then make a notification handler
+As a full example, if we have a simple Order model to store our new order details we could then make a notification handler to store the order details

     from google.appengine.ext import webapp
     from google.appengine.ext.webapp import util